 Chances are you’re not the Michael Jordan of the investing world, at least not yet.
 It’s essential to set realistic expectations and know ahead of time that you’re going to brick a few shots, especially in your rookie year!
 Don’t let the fear of a setback throw you off your game.

-Mistake No. 4: Expecting to Get Rich Quick
+Investing Mistake #4: Expecting to Get Rich Quick

 Finally, practice patience.
 If you don’t have the temperament to let the principle of compounding work its magic, you probably won’t get very far as an investor.
 Master investor Warren Buffett was once asked why so few people have been able to emulate his success, despite the countless words that have been spent dissecting his investing philosophy.